 The chamber in the Transporter features what Atmos is calling an "embedded heating element."
 This means, like other conduction vaporizers, there are no exposed heating coils.
 Instead, the chamber works like a convection oven, getting hot enough to cause your dry herbs to produce vapor through direct contact.
 The vapor is pure, smooth, and ample with the Transporter.

 The Transporter is designed to throw the unsuspecting bystander off.
 It purposefully looks more like a flask than a vaporizer, making it look like you're taking a sip while you're actually taking a toke.
 Pretty cool.
 Perhaps the only drawback is that you'll now look as though you're drinking alcohol (not ideal for driving!), but at least, for most circumstances, it's the lesser of the two vices.

 The bottom swivels out to reveal the hidden heating chamber, and the top cap unscrews to reveal the mouthpiece.
 And at roughly 7.25 cubic inches (3.25 x 2.25 x 1) and weighing in at 6 ounces, the device is small and lightweight enough to fit in your pocket without any problems.

 Stay stealthy with the swivel-style heating chamber cover

-If you're not grinding your herbs, the chamber can hold a large bowls worth of material.
-If you're grinding them (recommended), then you can get two bowls inside the chamber.
+If you're not grinding your dry herbs, the chamber can hold a large bowls worth of material.
+If you're using a grinder (recommended), then you can get two bowls worth inside the heating chamber.

-Overall, the Transporter is Atmos' best device yet for dry herbs.
-If you still want a device for both wax and herbs, look into the new R2, and of course the long-time staples, the Rx and Jr. But if you don't want to work with glass screens, won't be using wax concentrates, and want absolutely no combustion, the Transporter is the way to go.
+Overall, the Transporter is Atmos' best vaporizer device yet for dry herbs.
+If you still want a vape for both wax and dry herbs, look into the new R2, and of course the long-time staples, the Atmos Rx and Atmos Jr. But if you don't want to work with glass screens, won't be using wax concentrates, and want absolutely no combustion, the Transporter is the way to go.